noelcurtis/wootstar-server-bl/docs/aws-notes.md

 *   < 10% scale down
 *   Based on CPU utilization AWS should maintain the correct number of nodes
 *   This way we can make sure that at peak hours we server traffic appropriately.
+*   The following status alarms can be thrown from auto scaling group
+    *   __wootstar-bl-node-group-LOW-CPU-Utilization__ - Low CPU Utilization
+    *   __wootstar-bl-node-group-HIGH-CPU-Utilization__ - HIGH CPU Utilization - _BEWARE!!_